-23.2 Patient Identifier Cross-referencing HL7 V3 Integration Profile Options
+23.2 PIX V3 Actor Options

-Options that may be selected for this Integration Profile are listed in the Table 23.2-1 along with the Actors to which they apply.
+Options that may be selected for this Integration Profile are listed in the Table 23.2-1 along with the actors to which they apply.
 Dependencies between options when applicable are specified in notes.